 An “intriguing” new discovery made by Curiosity on Mars

 Despite its years of service on the planet Mars, NASA’s Curiosity rover continues to make fascinating discoveries.
 Lately, scientists have found something quite “intriguing” in the data collected by the rover.
 These are carbon signatures they discovered in samples analyzed by Curiosity.
-According to a NASA statement, these signatures could be “associated with biological processes”.
+According to a NASA statement, these signatures might be “associated with biological processes”.

-As you will have understood, we are talking here about “potential” proof of the existence of life on Mars.
-Scientists found them after examining 30 rock samples collected by the rover between the years 2012 and 2021.
+As you will have understood, we are talking here regarding “potential” proof of the existence of life on Mars.
+Scientists found them following examining 30 rock samples collected by the rover between the years 2012 and 2021.
 They detected distinct organic molecules that have been associated with life on Earth.
 Among these molecules, there were isotopes of carbon 12 which are used by terrestrial organisms to metabolize food or to carry out photosynthesis.

 Credits 123RF.com